Logotipo Gentile Law

 For many of these students, Spain represents not only an academic opportunity but also a chance to enter the European labor market.
 A student visa provides a path to temporary employment, allowing students to gain professional experience while continuing their studies.
 Upon completing their studies, a substantial number of students choose to remain in Spain, utilizing employment search permits or the option to transition to a work visa.
 This makes Spain an ideal destinations for those seeking to establish a professional career in a competitive, multicultural European environment.

-Is it Possible to Work in Spain with a Student Visa?
+Is it possible to work in Spain with a student visa?

 Spanish Immigration Law allows foreign students holding a student visa to work under certain limitations.
 According to Article 42 of Organic Law 4/2000 and the Immigration Regulation, employment is permitted up to a maximum of 30 hours per week and must be compatible with academic activities.
 This authorization is not intended as a pathway to permanent residency and employment, as its primary goal is to complement the student`s academic experience without interfering with their studies.